-As part of the process for the 2013-14 budget it is proposed to continue with differential rating introduced in 2008-09.
-In accordance with section 6.36 of the Local Government Act 1995 (the Act) Council is required to determine the differential rates to be advertised prior to consideration of the budget.
+As part of the process for the 2014-15 budget it is proposed to continue with differential rating introduced in 2008-09.
+In accordance with section 6.36 of the Local Government Act 1995 Council is required to determine the differential rates to be advertised prior to consideration of the budget.

-It is recommended that the proposed differential rates be advertised and public submissions sought in accordance with section 6.36 of the Local Government Act 1995.
+The recommendation is that the proposed differential rates be advertised and public submissions, sought in accordance with section 6.36 of the Local Government Act 1995 (the Act).